K-20: Legend of the Mask: Plot

 Akechi and Genji (disguised as an associate of his) enter the facility, but after setting off the laser alarm, the real Akechi enters the room telling the police that the man resembling him is none other than K-20 in disguise, removing his mask, Heikichi impersonating K-20, wearing a small mask over his eyes, a black cape, and hat revealed himself.
 While Heikichi distracts the police, the real Akechi and Genji use the laser-protected mission to scan the painting.
 Heikichi is shot at several times by the police unsuccessfully and Akechi's assistant detonates explosives killing several armed officers.
 Yoko saves Heikichi from the police by helicopter, fulfilling her ambition of flying.

 Upon returning to Akechi's house with the scanned painting, they discover strange patines on the back of the artwork.
 Yoko finds that the Rubik's Cube-like object her grandfather gave to her was the key to activating the Tesla device.
-Akechi then finds a letter on his table from K-20 and is then shot, while his assistant and Yoko stay with him waiting for paramedics to arrive, Heikichi and Genji go to the building where Yoko and Akechi were to get married and find a small metal square on the floor, they place the Cube into the square, unleashing the Tesla device before they were too reactive the weapon, K-20 appears and knocking out Genji unconscious before battling Heikichi, who has the key to activate the Tesla device.
+Akechi then finds a letter on his table from K-20 and is then shot, while his assistant and Yoko stay with him waiting for paramedics to arrive, Heikichi and Genji go to the building where Yoko and Akechi were to get married and find a small metal square on the floor, they place the Cube into the square, unleashing the Tesla device before they were too reactive the weapon.
+K-20 appears and knocks Genji unconscious before battling Heikichi, who has the key to activate the Tesla device.
 During their fight, Heikichi strikes K-20 in the face removing his mask, leading Heikichi to discover K-20 is really Akechi.
 After Heikichi declines Akechi's offer of collaboration, Akechi attempts to activate the Tesla device and use it as a destructive weapon to destroy Teito and recreate it with him in power.
 However, while Heikichi and Akechi were in combating, Genji removed some of the device's wires, deactivating it.
 Genji and Heikichi then escape the building, while Akechi is killed in the blast, with Heikichi leaping out the window seconds before the building imploded, he is saved by Yoko once again flying a helicopter, she tells him that the reason for her delay was that Akechi drugged her.

 Shortly thereafter, Heikichi becomes the new K-20.